-Cast iron skillet pizza tip: Spread the sauce all the way to the edges of the dough. you want that tomato sauce right up to the edge for this pizza.
+Spread the sauce all the way to the edges of the dough.
+You want that tomato sauce right up to the edge for this pizza.-Josie + Nina

 You and I both know that almost anything works pizza.
 Think of creating balanced pizza pairings as you would when creating a menu for a dinner party.
 You want colors, textures, and flavors to complement each other.
 Some fun ones to pull from: